-Computer Emergency Response Team (CERT) and Computer Security Incident Response Team (CSIRT)
+3.3.4 Computer Emergency Response Team (CERT) and Computer Security Incident Response Team (CSIRT)

-Distinctions are made between CERT and CSIRT: A CERT is conceived as a study center and a place where methods and procedures are established to improve incident response teams; a CSIRT as those responsible for responding to incidents.ii and it should be clarified that there are only two CERTs defined as such in the world: one is the CERT/CC (CERT Coordination Center), which is part of the Software Engineering Institute of Carnegie Mellon University, in Pennsylvania, United States, and the other is US-CERT, the response team of the US Department of Homeland Security.
-In all other countries around the world, cybersecurity teams are called Computer Security Incident Response Teams (CSIRTs), which upon obtaining certification offered by Carnegie Mellon University can include in its name is the acronym CERT.iii
+Distinctions are made between CERT and CSIRT: A CERT is conceived as a study center and a place where methods and procedures are established to improve incident response teams; a CSIRT team are those responsible for responding to incidents and it should be clarified that there are only two CERTs defined as such in the world: one is the CERT/CC (CERT Coordination Center), which is part of the Software Engineering Institute of Carnegie Mellon University, in Pennsylvania, United States, and the other is US-CERT, the response team of the US Department of Homeland Security.
+In all other countries around the world, cybersecurity teams are called Computer Security Incident Response Teams (CSIRTs), which upon obtaining certification offered by Carnegie Mellon University can include in its name is the acronym CERT.

-These teams can be public or private, the main types of CSIRT are listed below^{iv}:
+These teams can be public or private, the main types of CSIRT are listed below:

-- National CSIRTs: In addition to serving a defined community, a country's CSIRT typically assumes the role of national incident response coordinator and is the contact for national and international incidents. - Government CSIRTs: Government CSIRTs serve State institutions to ensure that the government's IT infrastructure and the services offered to citizens have adequate levels of security. - Military Sector CSIRT: These CSIRTs provide services to the military institutions of a country.
-Their activities are generally limited to the defense or offensive cyber capabilities of a nation. - Critical Infrastructure CSIRT: In some cases, there are CSIRTs determined specifically for the protection of information assets and critical infrastructure of the nation, regardless of whether it is operated by the public or private sector, or its sector. - Provider CSIRT: These are CSIRTs that provide services related to specific products of a manufacturer, developer, or service provider. - Small and Medium Enterprise (PYME) Sector CSIRTs: Their size and nature often do not allow PYMEs to implement individual incident response teams.
+- National CSIRTs: In addition to serving a defined community, a country's CSIRT typically assumes the role of national incident response coordinator and is the contact for national and international incidents; - Government CSIRTs: Government CSIRTs serve State institutions to ensure that the government's IT infrastructure and the services offered to citizens have adequate levels of security; - Military Sector CSIRT: These CSIRTs provide services to the military institutions of a country.
+Their activities are generally limited to the defense or offensive cyber capabilities of a nation; and - Critical Infrastructure CSIRT: In some cases, there are CSIRTs determined specifically for the protection of information assets and critical infrastructure of the nation, regardless of whether it is operated by the public or private sector, or its sector.